Category Archives: Craft Breweries

 David Favela, owner of Border X Brewing, tell us about the history of the brewery

-After sampling four different beers at Border X, David took us through a transect of the neighborhood, at the conclusion of which we ended up at Mujeres Brew House.
+After sampling four different beers at Border X, David took us through a transect of the neighborhood, at the conclusion of which we arrived at Mujeres Brew House.
 Mujeres is owned by David’s wife Carmen Velasco-Favela and her business partner Esthela Davila.
 It is a brewery with an interesting origin story.
 In 2019, a survey revealed that 60% of Border X’s customers were female.
 This gave Velasco-Favela, who was then BorderX’s marketing director, the idea to start a women’s brew club.
 The brew club functioned primarily as an educational forum, with guest speakers covering every conceivable topic from the history of beer to how the stuff is made.
 The speakers’ series proved highly successful and soon the idea of opening a female-owned brewery was mooted by Velasco-Favela.
 When a vacant building became available in the neighborhood, the idea quickly evolved to become a reality.
 On July 1, 2020 Mujeres Brew House opened its doors.

 David talking to our tour group at Mujeres Brew House, with the freeway on-ramp as a backdrop.